How to fix an iPhone that’s not connecting to Wi-Fi

 Go to Settings > Screen Time > Content & Privacy Restrictions.

-Check if the On/Off toggle switched on.
-If you’d like to turn off all restrictions, toggle the switch to Off.
+Check if the On/Off toggle is switched on.
+To turn off all restrictions, toggle the switch to Off.

-To fix your Wi-Fi connection issues, you may have to reset your iPhone or iPad back to its default factory settings.
+To fix your Wi-Fi connection issues, you may have to restore your iPhone or iPad location services and network settings.
+If the problem persists, you can consider a full device reset that restores default factory settings.

-While useful, Wi-Fi networking location settings might also be the reason your iPad or iPhone isn’t connecting to Wi-Fi.
-Turning Location Services off can help resolve connection issues.
+While generally useful, Wi-Fi networking location settings might also be the reason your iPad or iPhone isn’t connecting to Wi-Fi.
+Turning off Location Services on iOS to refresh your location-based network settings can help resolve Wi-Fi issues causing weak signal or connection difficulties.

 Here’s how to turn off Wi-Fi networking Location Services on your iOS device:

-Go to Settings > Privacy > Location Services.
+Go to Settings > Privacy & Security > Location Services.

 Scroll to System Services.